Kyle Isbel Preview, Player Props: Royals vs. Tigers

 Kyle Isbel At The Plate

-- Isbel is batting .234 with 21 doubles, two triples, five home runs and 16 walks.
+- Isbel is hitting .232 with 21 doubles, two triples, five home runs and 17 walks.

-- Isbel has picked up a hit in 56.5% of his 85 games this season, with at least two hits in 18.8% of those games.

-- In 24 games this season (28.2%), Isbel has picked up an RBI, and in seven of those games (8.2%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- In 27.9% of his games this year, Isbel has had at least one RBI.
+He's picked up more than one in 8.1% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.